n8dgr8/n8dgr8.github.io/README.md

+I'm Nathan, and this is my blog.

+I forked this from Lanyon, a Jekyll theme.

+I'll keep the README.md intact below this line while I get used to it.

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.